lostintangent/gistpad-mcp/README.md

 1. :partying_face: Start having fun with gists + MCP!
 For example, try things like...

    1. `How many gists have I updated this month?`
+   1. `What are my unfinished todos for today?`
    1. `Create a new gist about the JavaScript programming language`
    1. `Archive my gist about <foo>`
    1. `Give me a share URL for the gist about <bar>`